kremers/clojurewebtemplate/README.md

-clojurewebtemplate
+ofdb - open source food database
 ==================

-Template for web applications in clojure
+based on the template for web applications in clojure

 Icons from www.glyphicons.com used